-Definition 25 .
-Domain By a domain we shall understand a rationally describable segment of a discrete dynamics segment of a human assisted reality, i.e., of the world; its more-or-less related solid or fluid entities: natural ["God-given"] and artefactual ["man-made"], and its living species entities: plants and animals - including, notably, humans
+Definition 25 Domain: By a domain we shall understand a rationally describable segment of a discrete dynamics fragment of a human assisted reality, i.e., of the world.
+It includes its endurants, i.e., solid and fluid entities of parts and living species, and perdurants.
+These are either natural ["God-given"] or artefactual ["man-made"].
+Endurants may be considered atomic or compound parts, or, as in this primer, further unanalysed living species: plants and animals - including humans.
+Perdurants are here considered to be actions, events and behaviours.